 Control elements that will impact TSB in preparation for Div 296: technical expert

-Craig Day, head of technical services for Colonial First State, said in a recent technical webinar for the SMSF Association the proposed tax will be reliant on the difference between a fund’s total super balance at the end of the year and the beginning of the year, so there is a need to put in place controls for things that will distort that earnings outcome.
+Craig Day, head of technical services for Colonial First State, said in a recent technical webinar for the SMSF Association that the proposed tax will be reliant on the difference between a fund’s total super balance at the end of the year and the beginning of the year, so there is a need to put in place controls for things that will distort that earnings outcome.

 “That firstly, is contributions.
 They will increase your end-of-year total super balance and make your earnings larger than they should otherwise be.
 Alternatively, withdrawals will make them look lower than otherwise should be as they obviously will reduce total superannuation balance at the end of the year,” Day said.